What does the Voice of the Customer really mean?

 As a business, your job is to capture and understand the Voice of the Customer in ways that foster improvement and promote a better understanding of your customers’ desires, wants, needs, and expectations.

 In short, the Voice of the Customer should guide and shape the direction of your business strategy.
+According to Mark at Switchback HQ, “It is critical to listen and evolve your business strategy based on the feedback.”

 When you fail to use or harness VoC, you will continue to miss the mark, forcing your customers to seek out other providers whose product or service is better aligned with their spoken (and unspoken) expectations.